jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   </xsl:template>
 </xsl:stylesheet>
 ```
-4) Call the `calculator` through the Kong Gateway Route and with a JSON request
+4) Call the `calculator` through the Kong Gateway Route,  with a JSON request and by setting the operation to `Add`
 ```sh
 http -v POST http://localhost:8000/calculator operation=Add intA:=50 intB:=10
 ```